harmony-one/chrome-extension-wallet/README.md

 ```
 await harmonyExt.logout(); //or await window.onewallet.forgetIdentity();
 ```
-* You can also modify the harmony extension object
+* You can also customize the harmony extension object
 ```
 function getExtension(endpoint, shard, chaindID) {
   let ext;